Polipo is a caching web proxy designed to be used as a personal cache or a cache shared among a few users.

 In addition to taking the shortcuts made possible by caching, proxies can improve performance by generating better network traffic than the client applications would do.

 Polipo is a caching HTTP proxy that was originally designed as a personal proxy, i.e. a proxy that is used by a single user or a small group of users.
+However, it has successfully been used by larger groups.

 Most network benchmarks consider throughput, or the average amount of data being pushed around per unit of time.
 While important for batch applications (for example benchmarks), average throughput is mostly irrelevant when it comes to interactive web usage.
 What is more important is a transaction’s median latency, or whether the data starts to trickle down before the user gets annoyed.